 The rules are slightly different when the employee quits.
 If an employee quits without giving advance notice, the employer must provide the final paycheck within 72 hours.
-However, if an employee quits and gives at least 72 hours' notice, the employee is entited to the final paycheck immediately, meaning on his or his last day.
+However, if an employee quits and gives at least 72 hours' notice, the employee is entitled to the final paycheck immediately, meaning on his or her last day.

-Not all states require employers to cash out unused vacation, and some require a pay out only if the employer has adopted a policy requiring it.
+Not all states require employers to cash out unused vacation, and some require a payout only if the employer has adopted a policy requiring it.
 California is different: California employees are entitled to all of their unused vacation or PTO on termination, regardless of the employer's policy.

 Waiting time penalties are imposed on employers who fail to pay final wages when they are due.
-The penalty is the employee's average dailly wage for each day the employer is late, up to a maximum of 30 days.
+The penalty is the employee's average daily wage for each day the employer is late, up to a maximum of 30 days.

 Waiting time penalties are calculated based on the employee's regular rate of pay, including regularly worked overtime and commissions.

 Even if your employer gives you a final paycheck, on time, you may still be entitled to a waiting time penalty if you don't receive all of your compensation.
-For example, if an employer pays you half of your final pay on time, then pays you the rest on the company's regular payday two weeks later, you are entitled to two weeks of waiting time penalties.
+For example, if an employer pays you half of your final paycheck on time, then pays you the rest on the company's regular payday two weeks later, you are entitled to two weeks of waiting time penalties.